-The Group faces the general risk of trading partners, including both customers and suppliers, ceasing to operate; the loss of any such partner could have an adverse effect on the Group's operating results and financial condition, including potentially affecting the viability of a subsidiary company.
+The Group faces the general risk of trading partners, including both customers and suppliers, ceasing to operate or trade with Mpac; the loss of any such partner could have an adverse effect on the Group's operating results and financial condition, including potentially affecting the viability of a subsidiary company.
 A number of customers operate in countries which may face a higher degree of political risk than others.

 The Group has a diversified base of customers.
 In certain years sales to a customer may be more than 15% of Group revenue, although the sales would typically be both original equipment and service, and to a number of different geographic regions.
 The Group regularly reviews its trading relationships with suppliers with the aim of ensuring that alternative sources of supply are available.

-Customers - Unchanged Suppliers - Increasing
+Customers - Unchanged Suppliers - Unchanged

-The group continues to have a diverse, blue chip customer base, so the impact of a loss of a single customer is limited.
-The strength of our customer base has both increased and diversified during the year, so this risk has decreased.
-Positive steps towards additional supplier diversification have been taken.
+The group continues to enjoy a diverse, blue chip customer base, so the impact of a loss of a single customer is limited.
+Although economic circumstances have become more volatile, the strength of our customer base has both increased and diversified during the period, so this risk has, overall, remained unchanged.